 - If you are in a disconnected environment with limited or no access to the portal or server—for example, in a cloud environment or secure environment—you can create a service definition that can be shared with a server administrator for publishing when connected.

-- If the work of sharing your GIS resource is divided between at least two people, a service definition allows you to split workflows into service preparation and publishing.
-You may be given the task of creating service definition files for another person to later publish as a web layer to a portal or service to a stand-alone server.
+- If the work of sharing a GIS resource is divided between multiple people, a service definition allows you to split workflows into service preparation and publishing.
+You may be given the task of creating service definition files for another user to later publish as a web layer to a portal or service to a stand-alone server.

 - If your organization maintains staging and production environments, you can create connection-neutral .sd files to conveniently deploy the same services in multiple environments.